sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/TermsAndConditions/General.md

 <br>

-### Include all information on recurring payments, including associated dates.
+### Always include all information on recurring payments, including associated dates.

+In a recurring payment model, customers authorize the transfer of funds from their accounts automatically.
+It is critical for customers to understand the process and the intervals at which payments are processed.

 TODO: Description